It’s hard to get stuff done. Everyone knows that. But no one knows it as much as a part-time musician.

 After a full day of work, possibly kids, extracurricular activities, and other responsibilities, time and energy run dry.
 It’s amazing we get anything done at all.

-So I’d like to offer up a handful of productivity tips as well as two FREE cheat sheets at the end of this post — no email required.
+So I’d like to offer up a handful of productivity tips that have helped me.

 The point here is to help you get things done that move your music career forward (while still having a life).

 Tips On How To Get Stuff Done As A Musician

 Alright, here are some things I try to do on a regular basis that help me get crap done in a day…

 Wake Up At The Same Time Every Day

 Those words make me feel warm inside.

 No, but for real, I like structure.
 Like, for example, waking up at the same time every day.
 And as it turns out, it can improve your productivity, concentration, and emotional stability.